zafeirisdimi/Trippie/README.md

   </p>

-  <h6>You will submit your projectvia the MS Teams application.All the members of your team need to submit the same projectand the maximum number of members per teamis five (5).</h6>
+  <h6>You will submit your project via the MS Teams application.
+All the members of your team need to submit the same project and the maximum number of members per team is five (5).</h6>
   <hr/>
   </details>
 </details>